There are so many baby lists out there. It makes it hard to know exactly what it is you need in those early newborn days.

 Nice to have

 Baby Bath – If you don’t have a bath and don’t want to bath your baby in the sink then these are really useful.
 Alternatively, you could use a newborn baby bath seat like this popular with parents.

 Baby thermometer – Keep a close eye on your baby’s temperature when they are a bit under the weather or following vaccinations.
-We use the ear and forehead digital thermometer by Jumper Medical which always gives us an accurate reading.
+We have gone through a few different thermometers but found the best to be the ear and forehead digital thermometer by Jumper Medical which always gives us an accurate reading.